salvinoto/kabob/README.md

 # Add a package to specific workspaces
 kabob add react --workspace frontend

+# Add an internal workspace package as dependency
+kabob add --internal @myorg/ui-components --workspace web-app

 # Remove a package from selected workspaces
 kabob remove lodash

+# Remove an internal workspace package from dependencies
+kabob remove --internal @myorg/shared-utils

 # Update packages in all workspaces
 kabob update --all

+# Initialize a new turborepo workspace
+kabob workspace init

+# Create a new package in the workspace
+kabob package create @myorg/ui-components

+# Create a new app in the workspace
+kabob package create my-web-app

+# List all packages in the workspace
+kabob package list

+# Delete a package from the workspace
+kabob package delete @myorg/unused-package
 ```

 ## Requirements